R. E. B. Crompton: Crompton & Co.

-At the site of the former Crompton Parkinson Works (later Marconi and E2V) at Writtle Road in Chelmsford, the Crompton Building still exists, although it is now used an NHS surgery, pharmacist & residential flats.
+At the site of the former Crompton Parkinson Works (later Marconi and E2V) at Writtle Road in Chelmsford, the Crompton Building still exists, although it is now used an NHS surgery, pharmacist and residential flats.
 The housing development that is located on part of the former works has roads named Rookes Crescent, Evelyn Place and Crompton Street.
 There are numerous stone plaques in the buildings which record the achievements of Crompton and others.
-Nearby, there is also road named Cromar Way, which derives its name from a contraction of CROmpton and MARconi.
+Nearby, there is also road named Cromar Way, which derives its name from a contraction of 'Crompton' and 'Marconi'.

 Volunteers and the Boer War

 When the Electrical Engineers, Royal Engineers (Volunteers) was formed in 1897, Crompton became Commanding Officer with the rank of major.
 He designed a range of searchlights for military use, ranging from small tripod-mounted types to large fixed designs using his own arc lamp design.
 Early in the Second Boer War, Colonel Robert Baden-Powell improvised searchlights to deter night attacks during the Siege of Mafeking.
 Soon afterward Crompton led a detachment of the Electrical Engineers Volunteers to South Africa where they operated electric searchlights, the first use of such equipment by the Royal Engineers on campaign.
 The detachment served from April to October 1900 in the Transvaal and Orange Free State.
 Crompton was promoted to lieutenant-colonel, mentioned in dispatches, made a Companion of the Bath for his efforts and was later given the honorary rank of colonel.
 Crompton continued as CO of the London Division of the Electrical Engineers Volunteers, and its successor the London Electrical Engineers, RE.
 He retired from the Territorial Force in 1910, but was appointed Honorary Colonel of the London Electrical Engineers in 1911, and of its successor, 27th (London Electrical Engineers) Battalion, RE, in 1923.